 Hello Workawayers!
 My name is Sybrina (pronounced similar to Sabrina) and I operate a small, home-based, English-immersion international preschool and kindergarten in Yokohama, Japan.
-At the beginning of 2019 we will be taking on the mission of renovating the school.
+Since the start of 2019 I have been taking on the mission of renovating my school.
 I would love to find a Workawayer who is creative and can help us make our new school space an amazing place to learn and grow!
 Aside from this project, I am also continuously searching for individuals who would like to relocate to Japan to teach young children in English and are willing to stay for at least one year.
 For those individuals interested in working at the school on an extended Workaway position, please see under the dotted line below to learn more about what the teaching position involves.

-I have purchased a permanent home for the school and from January 2019-March 2019 we will be doing lots of renovation work on the house to create a great new space of learning.
+I have purchased a permanent home for my school and from January 2019-March 2019 we will be doing lots of renovation work on the house to create a great new space of learning.
 I will be a bit limited in what I can do since I'll be pretty occupied with my baby (who was born in June), and I'd like to host a Workawayer who can 1) mostly help around the house (looking after my children, cooking, tidying) and 2) sometimes help my co-teachers set up the new classrooms, and decorate our new space.
 Therefore, individuals who are great with young kids is a must and someone with creative and artistic talents is greatly appreciated.
 We use several different materials, such as soil paint, fabric, paper and natural materials.
 I really need someone who is creative and can work independently to make our new learning spaces awesome!

 This position can be filled by a short-term Workawayer, but even so, I prefer to host someone for at least 3 months.

 For individuals interested in a teaching position at school: